Skip to main content

 Cash Management Functions

-The following section further describes the Cash Management functions that support the use of Tender Bags and will primarily focus on the Optional configuration, where the operator is given the choice whether to use them or not.
+The following section further describes the cash management functions that support the use of Tender Bags and primarily focuses on the Optional configuration, where the operator is given the choice whether to use them or not.

 Three different types of Tender Bags can be created:

-• Float Bag – A Float Bags can be created in Safe Bag Maintenance.
-Please refer below for more details.
-These Bags are used for adding a float to the POS.
+• Float Bag - Float Bags can be created in Safe Bag Maintenance.
+These bags are used for adding a float to the POS.

 • Banking Bag - Banking Bags are created by the Banking function when cash is being transferred from a store safe to the bank.

-• Pickup Bag – Pickup Bags created by the Terminal Bag and Pickup Bag function.
+• Pickup Bag - Pickup Bags are created by the Terminal Bag and Pickup Bag function.

 Terminal Float

-Float functions using Tender Bags will be explained further in the following section.
+Float functions using Tender Bags are explained further in the following sections.

 POS